U.S. FERC to hear Total alleged $214 million natgas manipulation case

-(Reuters) - The U.S. Federal Energy Regulatory Commission (FERC) said on Thursday an Administrative Law Judge will determine whether units and traders at French energy company Total, now TotalEnergies SE, manipulated the natural gas market in 2009-2012.
+(Reuters) - The U.S. Federal Energy Regulatory Commission (FERC) said Thursday it established a hearing to determine whether units and traders at French energy company Total, now called TotalEnergies SE, manipulated the natural gas market in 2009-2012.

 The case, which has dragged on for years, is the biggest of FERC’s ongoing disputes over alleged power and gas market manipulation, some of which started over a decade ago.